 The man Marius ultimately reveals is one more passionate and driven (in his family life, his convictions, his persecution of heretics) than the serene hero of A Man For All Seasons.
 But he is also a man possessed of such wit, integrity and charm that he was loved not only by his family but by almost everyone who knew him.
 It is the special triumph of this biography that with its rare combination of impeccable scholarship and narrative power, we are brought into the presence of a whole person with all his flaws and virtues, and that by the time More meets his death, he has become familiar and important to us not merely as a historical figure but also as a human being.

-Richard Marius was born and grew up on a farm in East Tennessee.
+RICHARD MARIUS was born and grew up on a farm in East Tennessee.
 He received his bachelor?s degree from the University of Tennessee and his doctorate from Yale University.
-After teaching history at Gettysburg College and the University of Tennessee,… More about Richard Marius
+After teaching history at Gettysburg College and the University of Tennessee, he… More about Richard Marius

 Published by Knopf Feb 13, 2013| 576 Pages| ISBN 9780307828057